Last Updated on November 24, 2022 by Sorin Petroj

 Flared handles are suitable for players who don’t change their grips more often and are perfect for players who use front-hand play.

 Firstly, this handle gives you great confidence in the table tennis racket and a sense of security when playing.
 That is why children and beginners need to choose this type of handle.

-Who you should choose for the straight handle?
+Who should you choose for the straight handle?

 Flared handles are perfect for forehand shots, while the straight handles are great for players who often change their grips.

 The only downside of a straight handle is that it slips quickly in hand, making it challenging for users to control.
-However, the majority of the professionals make use of straight handles.
+However, the majority of professionals make use of straight handles.

 Secondly, since you have the security of holding a table tennis racket in your hand, you will not slip or lose control.

 Thirdly, you have more joint flexibility.
 This means that you will find it easier to handle short balls or pimps that depend primarily on the work of your wrist.